 Spawn in groups, eggs hatch within 24-36 hours

-This species is listed as least concern on the IUCN Red List.
+This species is currently not listed in the IUCN database.

 We begin transferring animals to evening (off exhibit) holding at 4:30 each night.

 Last admission at 4:30